 The grown children of the original owners of this mid-century modern rambler called Tim in 2014 after their father Bob Ryan, the original anchor of KSTP-TV news, had passed, and their mother moved to a senior care facility.
 It was time to start thinking of getting ready, physically and emotionally, to sell the home they grew up in all those years ago.
 But as both now had long since relocated to Los Angeles several decades ago, the house would serve them well as a place to stay on occasion while coming into town to visit mom.
 On that initial visit with Tim in 2014, a relationship was forged and the general outlines of a game plan were discussed.

-Tim immediately saw that the sellers could turn a big profit on a modest investment and create a nice, refreshed mid-century modern home a new owner could move right into and appreciate.
-And that is just what happened, nearly doubling the sellers’ $22,000 investment in just 92 days, an ROI of 185% (annualized, ROI of over 6,000%).
+Tim immediately saw that the sellers could turn a big profit on a modest investment and create a nice, refreshed mid-century modern home that a new owner could move right into and appreciate.
+And that is just what happened, nearly doubling the sellers’ $22,000 investment in just 92 days, an ROI of 185%.

 For a quick look at the ‘before and after’ pictures please click here

-“If I was forced to provide just one single reason why I love my real estate career, I would have to say it’s so that I get the chance to help and show people how to do projects just like this,” Tim said.
+“If I was forced to provide just one single reason why I love my real estate career, I would have to say it’s so that I get the chance to help people with projects just like this,” Tim said.

 For a first-hand account from Tim on all the details and strategic thinking that went into this successful renovation-sale, scroll down below the photo and read on!